 Moroccan rugs are a ubiquitous part of the country's cultural heritage and are high on the shopping list of many visitors to this North African nation.
-These handwoven creations are not just functional floor coverings but they tell the stories of Morocco’s Amazigh communities through their unique motifs and designs
+These handwoven creations are not just functional floor coverings but they tell the stories of Morocco’s Amazigh communities through their unique motifs and designs.
+A Moroccan rug was one of my first big purchases in the country and I still have my gorgeous floor covering today!

 If you’re thinking about buying a Moroccan rug, this article has you covered, with everything you need to know.
 Aside from detailing the best places to buy a rug in Morocco, I’ll share with you insights about the different designs and my top tips for coming away with a rug you love at a price that works for everyone involved.